 What you need to know before diving in a cenote

 When diving in the open water normally you let the divemaster know when you have 1000 bar of air left and then you surface at 700.
-However, in a cenote, you will need to let the divemaster know when you have 2/3 of your tank left so he/ she can plan the appropriate route for safety reasons.
+However, when cenote diving, you will need to let the divemaster know when you have 2/3 of your tank left so he/ she can plan the appropriate route for safety reasons.
 But don’t worry about this, it will all be explained to you in the pre-dive briefing.

 For 2 reasons:

-- Mentally knowing you are in an enclosed space can be pretty unnerving and you will need to be able to keep yourself calm while underwater.
-Something many novice divers struggle within the open water.
+1. Mentally knowing you are in an enclosed space can be pretty unnerving and you will need to be able to keep yourself calm while underwater.
+Something many novice divers struggle with within the open water.

 However, as I said, I am a novice diver and I was totally fine.
 So it really depends on the individual.